-West Coast Flying Trapeze is thrilled to once again present Heps for Hearts: A Night at the Circus, the second annual fundraiser for the Heart & Stroke Foundation.
+West Coast Flying Trapeze is excited to once again present Heps for Hearts: A Night at the Circus, our third annual fundraiser for the Heart & Stroke Foundation.

 From 7-8pm, join us for refreshments (light snacks, and both alcoholic and non-alcoholic beverages), and bid on items in our silent auction.
 All silent auction and ticket sales proceeds will be donated to the Heart & Stroke Foundation.

-The circus portion of the evening will begin at 8pm.
-Feel the adrenaline rush as West Coast Flying Trapeze’s acrobats and aerialists flip, contort, and soar through the air.
+The circus portion of the evening will begin at 8 pm.
+Feel the adrenaline rush as acrobats and aerialists from Greater Vancouver’s circus community flip, contort, and soar through the air.

 About the Heart & Stroke Foundation

 The Heart and Stroke Foundation is one of Canada’s largest and most effective health charities.
 Over the last 60 years, they have invested more than $1.39 billion in heart and stroke research, making them the largest contributor in Canada after the federal government.
 In that time, the death rate from heart disease and stroke has declined by more than 75 percent.